wp-media/engineering-handbook/technical_standards/node/api.md

 ### Direct Controller Wiring

-Wire controllers directly in the main application file (or in the app factory) for better visibility:
+Wire controllers directly in the main application file (or in the app factory) for better visibilit of all available routes:

 ```javascript
 import express from "express";